dashnex/api-docs/README.md

-# Swagger UI on Cloudflare Workers
+# Swagger UI on Cloudflare Workers for DashNex.com API

 This project deploys a Swagger UI interface using Cloudflare Workers, serving your OpenAPI/Swagger documentation with a modern, responsive UI.